Maahsome/ktrouble/README.md

 - [x] KT-43:  Add edit template
 - [x] KT-48:  Fix pipeline to include the latest changelog file
 - [x] KT-42:  Add edit config
+- [x] KT-36:  Allow the ability to pass in a set of labels to set for the POD
+- [x] KT-47:  Remove -n from the description of the --name parameter for add utility
+- [x] KT-35:  Add modify alias to the update command